racerxr650r/avrOS/doc/MANUAL.md

     }
 }
 ```
-'sysInit()' initializes all of the system objects, services, and device drivers.
+`sysInit()` initializes all of the system objects, services, and device drivers.
 The
 while loop implements the system run time.
-The 'fsmDispatch()' function implements
+The `fsmDispatch()` function implements
 the finite state machine.
 This function will step through all the of the state
 machines in the ready queue in priority order calling the current state function for
 each.
 The function only returns when there are no longer any state machines in the